 Then as a second sound recording strategy with the motivation to pick up a more rounded audio (background noise) we opted for a shotgun microphone that attached to the foot on our camera.

 This was hot foot (camera) to cold foot (mic), so the shotgun mic needed a separate device to save its recordings to.
 Another phone (this time android as we needed the headphone jack).

 Because of this complicated setup it led us to mistake number four…

-Firstly; filming and having to press three things, then clap (we will get to that shortly) then do your take and cut all three is a hassle.
+Firstly, filming and having to press three things, then clap (we will get to that shortly) to do your take and cut all three is a hassle.
 Saving all three files as a unit is time consuming.
-At the end of each day you’re left with hundreds of files.
+At the end of each day, you’re left with hundreds of files.

 Camera equipment with shotgun mic and phone attachments are not light.